Star Trek: Insurrection: Development and writing

-Following the success of First Contact, Paramount Pictures wanted a change in pace to give the follow-up film a lighter tone.
+Following the success of Star Trek: First Contact, Paramount Pictures wanted a change in pace to give the follow-up film a lighter tone.
 Because Star Trek IV: The Voyage Home is light in tone, yet was the most successful of all the Star Trek films at the box office as of then, Paramount reasoned that this success could be repeated with the new film.
 Michael Piller was asked to write the script, and accepted the position.
-Piller wished to escape the development hell of another project he was in.
+Piller wished to escape the development hell his other projects were stuck in.
 He wanted to give the crew a feeling of family, with a story featuring overtones of the Joseph Conrad novel Heart of Darkness.
-Rick Berman wanted to see Picard undertake a rescue mission in a similar manner to the 1937 film, The Prisoner of Zenda.
+Rick Berman wanted to see Picard undertake a rescue mission in a similar manner to the 1937 film The Prisoner of Zenda.
 Berman also originated an idea to have Picard kidnapped, and replaced with a surgically modified imposter.
 Piller was doubtful about Berman's idea, reasoning that the audience would not want to see an entire film in which Picard is not the lead star — the character would look like Patrick Stewart, but would be different.
 A further idea from Berman would have seen the return of Lore, last seen in the episode "Descent", in a film which was described as similar in tone to Star Trek II: The Wrath of Khan.

 Piller initially thought to write a Fountain of Youth-type story, later saying: "Everybody's consumed with images of youth.
 There's commercials, plastic surgery — our culture seems obsessed with youth."
 He called the initial treatment "Heart of Lightness".
-Eric A. Stillwell was Piller's executive assistant and script coordinator.
-When Piller agreed to write a book about the making of Insurrection, Pocket Books hired Stillwell as Piller's typist and research assistant.
-The book went unpublished, and it was alleged that Paramount Pictures suppressed it.
-Following Piller's death in 2005, the book was published on the internet.

 Piller's first draft treatment for the film was titled Star Trek: Stardust, taken from the 1927 song "Stardust" by Hoagy Carmichael after hearing Nat King Cole's version on the radio.
 The treatment featured Picard resigning from Starfleet after he is sent to retrieve a population and their youth-giving power, and bring them to an alien government, and included a betrayal by Picard's rogue colleague.
 The draft went through several versions with only the crew's mission and the Briar Patch — named after the area from the Br'er Rabbit stories — remaining.
 Berman suggested that Data become the renegade crew-member that Picard must deal with.
 The plot was similar to The Next Generation episode "Homeward" in that a people were being relocated through use of a holodeck.
 The use of a duck blind to observe cultures was previously used in the episode "Who Watches the Watchers".